ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Gravitor/2nd Level/Knockdown.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- You create a strong downward force to knock a creature within range down.
-The creature must make a Dexterity saving throw.
+	- You create a strong downward gravitational force to knock a creature within range [[Prone]].
+The creature must make a Constitution saving throw.
 On a failure, they become [[Prone]] and [[Stunned]] for 1 turn.
 On a success nothing happens.
 		- Airborne creatures automatically fail the Dexterity saving throw and are [[Prone]] and [[Stunned]] for an additional turn.
+Additionally they are forced to the ground.
 - **Upcasting:**
 	- You cannot upcast this psycast.